 Ulrich Museum

-Jan.
-25-Dec.
-7, 2024: “Word, Thread and The Magnolia” – This is Ulrich’s first installation in the East Flushing Gallery, also known as the all gender restroom on the right in the Ulrich Museum lobby.
+Through Dec.
+7, 2024: “Word, Thread and The Magnolia” – This is Ulrich’s first installation in the East Flushing Gallery, also known as the all-gender restroom on the right in the Ulrich Museum lobby.
 Created in 2023 by LabSynthE, this exhibit is constructed of vinyl, markers and prompts, leaves and resin, embroidered magnolia pods, custom paper towels and embroidered fabric.

-July 29-Dec.
-7, 2024: “[RE]POSE: Leisure Bodies and Empowered Postures” – This exhibition reflects on reinterpretation and transformation of the well-known art historical theme of the reclining figure, across the 20th and 21st centuries.
+Through Dec.
+7, 2024: “[RE]POSE: Leisure Bodies and Empowered Postures” – This exhibition reflects on the reinterpretation and transformation of the well-known art historical theme of the reclining figure, across the 20th and 21st centuries.
 Combining works from the Ulrich permanent collection with special works on loan, the exhibition brings together modern and contemporary works that, in dialogue, examine ideas of rest, leisure and bodies in repose.

-Aug.
-26-Dec.
-7, 2024: “Dream Machine: Fantasy, Surreality, and Play” – As part of the Ulrich’s 50th Anniversary celebration, explore this exhibition, which brings together works from the permanent collection and special loans from around the U.S., for an exciting, interactive experience of the fantastical.
+Through Dec.
+7, 2024: “Dream Machine: Fantasy, Surreality and Play” – As part of Ulrich’s 50th anniversary celebration, explore this exhibition, which brings together works from their collection and special loans from around the U.S., for an exciting, interactive experience of the fantastical.